Mercury Outboard Anodes

-There are lots electricity conductors.
-As an example, metal is a great conductor of electricity.
-Another strong conducting element is seawater.
-Seawater is ... read more a good conductor of electricity and freshwater is a bad one.
-So you see more corrosion in seawater rather than freshwater.
-Other factors include how much oxygen is present in the water.
-The more oxygen there is, the better the chance of corrosion.
-Areas that seek out oxygen can become anodic and corrode.
+There are lots of electricity conductors all around us at any given time.
+As an example, metal, like that of an outboard engine, is a great conductor of electricity.
+Another strong conducting element is seawater, which your outboard engine in submersed in while boating.
+Seawater is ... read more a good conductor of electricity unlike freshwater which isn't nearly as good as a conductor.
+So you see more outboard engine corrosion in seawater rather than freshwater.
+Other factors of corrosion depend on how much oxygen is present in the water.
+The more oxygen there is, the better the chance of corrosion; this includes your outboard motor.
+Areas that seek out oxygen can become anodic and corrode which in turn, damages the metal.
 Another place that increases corrosion is when pollutants are around.
 Flow rate can play a part as well.
 What's also interesting to note is the temperature can increase corrosion rates.
 Rule of thumb is for every 18 degrees Fahrenheit the rate of corrosion doubles.
-Last thing that we will mention that affects corrosion is bio-organisms.
-They remove the protection you apply onto your boat or change your environment into a corrosion-filled one.
+Therefore, when you outboard heats up, corrosion is vigorously taking place.
+Last thing that we will mention that affects an outboard engine corroding is bio-organisms.
+They remove the protection you apply to your outboard, or change your environment into a corrosion-filled one making it really important to have an anode to protect your Mercury outboard.
 If you have any questions regarding Mercury outboards and anodes, please call 1-800-743-1123 to have all our questions answered.